1933 Diexi earthquake

 The 1933 Diexi earthquake occurred in Diexi, Mao County, Sichuan, Republic of China on August 25 with a moment magnitude of 7.3 and a maximum Mercalli intensity of X (Extreme).
 With up to 9,300 killed, this was the deadliest earthquake in 1933.

 This earthquake destroyed the town of Diexi and surrounding villages, and caused many landslides.
-The old town of Diexi was submerged in landslide dam-created Diexi Lake.
+The old town of Diexi was submerged in the landslide dam-created Diexi Lake.